hinofafa/hinofafa/README.md

 ### Hi there, this is Hinova 👋

-🔭 I’m currently working on Deep Learning (Knowledge Distillation) NLP areas

-🌱 I’m currently learning about Physics Informed Neural Network, Neural Operator and Nvidia Modulus (Nov/2021)
+🔭 I’m currently working on Knowledge Distillation, mainly in NLP areas 🤔 I’m interested in Bayesian Inference, Model Explanation and Stochastic Simulation 🌱 I’m currently learning about Physics Informed Neural Network, Neural Operator and Nvidia Modulus (Nov/2021)

 <p>